 This question can help you see whether or not the candidate is a team player.
-The answer he gives can provide insight into his maturity level, how he handles stress, how he holds himself accountable for problems, and his ability to deal with difficult personal situations.
+The answer they give can provide insight into their maturity level, how they handle stress, how they hold themselves accountable for problems, and their ability to deal with difficult personal situations.

 What happens behind the scenes can have an effect on how your employee deals with customers.
 So if the employee has a tendency to hold onto grudges and harbor resentment for a co-worker, that might be a red flag to let this one go.

-The answer the candidate gives to this question can tell you a lot about her behavior should she get the job.
-The way she views hospitality will give you some insight into how she responds to your guests.
+The answer the candidate gives to this question can tell you a lot about their behavior should they get the job.
+The way they view hospitality will give you some insight into how they will respond to your guests.

 Maintaining a healthy work/life balance is essential for food and beverage workers.
 It is extremely easy to burn out when you’re focused on customer service all the time.
 Having interests outside work can help your employees recharge after a difficult shift.

-That’s why it’s important to find out what the candidate likes to do when she’s not working.
-The answers she gives will help you see if she can maintain the busy life that comes with working in a restaurant.
+That’s why it’s important to find out what the candidate likes to do when they’re not working.
+The answers they give will help you see if they can maintain the busy life that comes with working in a restaurant.